aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 ## Introduce Server Actions

 - Server actions are a new feature in React 19, that allows you to create server code that can be called from the client
-- We cant pass functions over the network
+- We cant pass functions over the network, serializable
 - Pages router: you created API endpoints and used for example trpc
 - Type safety and creates a hidden api-endpoint
 - Excalidraw: "use server" mutateData.ts, back to the server